 Carbon monoxide poisoning

-Many medications can cause or exacerbate existing Atrial fibrillation.
-Some drugs to keep in mind are:
+Many medications can cause or exacerbate existing atrial fibrillation.
+Some keep in mind are:

 A hyperadrenergic state is a broad bucket that refers to an elevated sympathetic response.
 While signs of a hyperadrenergic state can be subtle, it is important to keep these causes on your AFib differential as rhythm and rate control might not always be the first-line treatment.